What is servant leadership—and what is it not?

 Feeling trusted and safe is critical for employees to thrive within a servant-led organization.
 They must feel that they can take risks, make mistakes, and learn from them, rather than be punished for them.
 When people feel safe they are willing to be vulnerable and offer their ideas and insight to their leaders, rather than hide them for fear of shame and ridicule.

 Trust is both a means and an outcome of effective servant leadership.
 A servant leader will trust first and assume the positive intentions of the people that work for them.
 Similarly, you’ll see success as a servant leader when you’ve earned their trust in return.

-Hire and grow other servant leaders
+Hire and grow future servant leaders

 Teaching servant leadership principles, and having leaders actually believe in and practice those teachings, isn’t just a matter of running a couple of training sessions or having them read a book.
 Servant leadership is a fundamental change from traditional leadership and can be a long journey for some.